SNU-ARC/DecDEC/decdec_setup/README.md

 | **fake-quantized model** | A model whose quantized weights have been **cast back to FP16**.
 It is only used while *building* DecDEC artifacts. |
 | **real-quantized model** | The final integer / low-bit model used at inference.
 DecDEC consumes this plus the two auxiliary `.pt` files generated below. |

 > **AWQ note**: Always treat the *scaled* full-precision model produced by AWQ as your “original model”.
-The un-scaled weights will not match the quantized ones.
+The weights before scaling will not have one-to-one correspondence with the quantized ones.

 ## 1. Supported Quantization Methods